This information will help you prepare for your sperm collection by electroejaculation (EEJ) at Memorial Sloan Kettering (MSK).

 There are also other garages located on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.

 Please arrive at the main building of MSK at 1275 York Avenue between East 67th and East 68th Streets.
 Take the M elevator to the 2nd floor.
 Enter through the glass doors and check in at the desk.

-You will be given general anesthesia to put you to sleep during the procedure.
-A catheter tube will be placed in your bladder to drain out your urine.
-A solution will then be put into your bladder to lower the acid level.
+You will receive general anesthesia to put you to sleep during the procedure.
+A catheter (thin, flexible tube) will be placed in your bladder to drain out your urine.
+A solution will be put into your bladder through the catheter to lower the acid level.
 This protects any sperm that may pass into your bladder when you ejaculate.

 All of your semen will be collected.
 This includes the semen from your penis and any that may have passed into your bladder.
 The semen will be analyzed under a microscope.
-If no sperm are found, another procedure called testicular sperm extraction (TESE) may be performed.
+If no sperm are found or if the sperm do not move well, another procedure called testicular sperm extraction (TESE) may be performed.
 This involves collecting the sperm directly from the testes.
-This will only be done if you consented for this beforehand.
+This will only be done if you consented to it before your procedure.

 After Your Procedure

-You will be taken the Post Anesthesia Care Unit (PACU) after your procedure.
-You will be there until you wake up, and then you will be discharged home.
+You will be taken to the Post Anesthesia Care Unit (PACU) after your procedure.
+You will be there until you wake up, and then you will be discharged home with your caregiver.